nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 Mammy, rocking complacently in her comfortable chair.
 "How wuz I to know he'd be a great caterer, feedin' bank presidents and everything?
 Once you know they had him fix a banquet fur President Grant.
-Sent all the way to Richmond fur 'im.
+Sent all the way to Richmond fur ’im.
 That's howcome he settled yere in New York;
 yassuh, my son is sure a great man."

 But alas for poor Joel!
 His idea of greatness and his Mammy's were